Signatures of Majorana Bound States in the Diffraction Patterns of Extended Superconductor-Topological Insulator-Superconductor Josephson Junctions: A model for extended S-TI-S Josephson junctions

 The locations of the MBS inside the junction are best visualized by plotting the current in the junction as a function of position, as in Fig. \ref{fig:STIS junction currents}.
 This is easily calculated using the phase $\phi_0$ determined for each value of applied field.
-The three panels show the currents for a sinusoidal CPR (a), the total current for the Cooper pair and MBS (b), and the MBS contribution to the current (c).
+The three panels show (a) the currents for a sinusoidal CPR, (b) the currents for the superposition of the Cooper pair and MBS contributions, and (c) the currents from the MBS contribution alone.
 It can be seen that the MBS enter the junction from the edge and then move toward the center.
 It can be seen that they jump in places when the flux crosses an integer number of flux quanta in the junction and the center phase shifts by $\pi$, and also when another MBS enters the junction.
 We are currently working to develop a cryogenic Scanning SQUID Microscope (SSM) in a dilution refrigerator to image the junction currents, which is challenging due to the requirement for both high flux sensitivity and high spatial resolution.